SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-101/02-data-structures/06-graph/01-graph.md

 <img width="350" alt="Graph - Node" src="images/Graph-Weight.jpg">

 ## Terminology
-* **Simple Graph** - A simple graph is an unweighted, undirected graph containing no loops or multiple edges.
+* **Simple Graph** - A simple graph is an unweighted, undirected graph containing no self-loops or multiple edges.
 * **In-degree** - The number of edges pointing to a vertex in a directed graph.
 * **Out-degree** - The number of edges pointing out of a vertex in a directed graph.
 * **Path** - A path is a sequence of edges between two vertices.